Black Maternal Health ECHO: A Platform for Saving Black Women’s Lives

 A Black mother smiles and cradles her newborn baby in the delivery room of a hospital

-The Black Maternal Health ECHO is made up of people who are passionate about making pregnancy and childbirth safe for Black women.
-It is a space for a range professionals who care about Black women’s lives to share their stories and experiences, learn from each other, and work to inspire others to action.
+In the Black Maternal Health ECHO, people are passionate about making pregnancy and childbirth safe for Black women.
+This ECHO program provides a space for a range of professionals who care about Black women’s lives to share their stories and experiences, learn from each other, and work to inspire others to action.

-The program launched as a one-year pilot at the University of Indiana in 2023.
-Originally called the Minority Maternal Health ECHO, the program covered a range of topics and attracted more than 50 participants every month, including not just clinicians but case managers, social workers, midwives, doulas, people from non-profits, and researchers doing work in health disparities.
+The ECHO program launched as a one-year pilot at the University of Indiana in 2023.
+Originally called the Minority Maternal Health ECHO, the program covered a range of topics and attracted about 50 to 60 participants every month, including clinicians as well as doulas, case managers, midwives, social workers, professionals from nonprofits, and researchers doing work in health disparities.
+Although most participants are from Indiana, about one-quarter come from more than two dozen other states.

 Share this story: